I'll be travelling around Vietnam for 2 weeks, and would love to do a Vietnamese cooking class during my trip.

 I'll most likely be travelling to Hanoi, Danang, Hue, Hoi An and Ho Chi Minh.

 Highly recommend this cooking class in Hoi An http://gioancookery.com/cookery/cookery-vi

 You'll be taken on a walking tour of the local market to pick up some fresh produce, and then head back to the kitchen to cook over a large table.
-This is good for big or small groups. about 1 year ago
+This is good for big or small groups. over 1 year ago

 Thanks Milly!
 I ended up opting for Tra Que Water Wheel - it was a very similar experience to what you have described, but located a little closer to our accommodation.